The year that takes you past the edge of what striving can give. One teacher, one year, walked privately. By application only.

 You can walk away from anything.
 You cannot be manipulated by money, fear, urgency, or flattery.
 Your word carries weight.
 Your presence becomes the asset.
 In rooms where everyone else is performing, you are the one who has stopped — and everyone in the room can feel it.

 I am not a coach in the contemporary sense.
-I am a man who walked into the inner work in his early twenties, stayed for three decades, and now works with a small number of operators each year who have arrived at the threshold I once stood at.
+I am a man who walked into the inner work early, stayed for decades, and now works with a small number of operators each year who have arrived at the threshold I once stood at.

 It is substantial because the year is.
 Take twenty or thirty minutes.
 Write honestly.
 The friction itself is part of the filter — for me, and for you.